pikkle-rick/mini-env-project/README.md

 - In the email, the Ubuntu version referenced was 20.04; the actual version was 24.x.
 - I chose the load balancer host based on the IP address.
 The 54.x.x.x address is on a completely different network than the other three hosts.
 The other three hosts were randomly assigned for the web servers and monitoring host.
 - I added the monitoring Ubuntu SSH key under the `expensify` user on the load balancer for testing.
-- I originally installed Nagios myself so the ansible playbook to install Nagios hasn't been tested.
+- I originally installed Nagios myself so the ansible playbook to install Nagios hasn't been tested other than with `ansible-playbook --check`.
 If I was working normally I would stand up another EC2 to test the playbook out on that way I wouldn't impact what was working.

 ## Challenges